MayankOg/MayankOg/Readme.md

 - **Student of Automation & Robotics** 🎓 at DY Patil Institute of Technology
 - Creator of **khaaopio** 🍛, a food marketplace app for mess and cafe listings
+- Founder of **Gamerz** 🎮, an e-sports platform for organizing gaming tournaments in BGMI, Freefire, and Valorant
 - Skilled in **UI/UX design** and building seamless **user experiences**
 - Explorer of new tech and passionate about **e-sports gaming, chess, and fitness**